-19 Mar How to Document Your Systems for Franchising
+19 Mar Steps on How to Document Your Systems for Franchising

 Having successful systems that can be easily followed and replicated is one of they key attractions when buying a franchise.
 Recognising and accurately documenting the systems you have in place is an important step in franchising your business successfully.

 At first, it may seem a daunting prospect to consider all of the systems that will need to be documented.
 But the clearer they are, the easier it will be for new franchise owners to hit the ground running, and the faster both parties can start reaping the rewards.

 By following the steps below and compartmentalising your business into system areas, you can determine what works well and why, and begin to make a list of documented procedures for franchisees to follow.

 Franchising your business is all about giving customers a familiar, reliable experience, no matter where they are.
 To ensure this happens, your franchisees all need to be operating in the same way, based on your systems.
 To document your systems for franchising, begin by analysing your business operations, both internally and externally.
 You need to explore and document all areas of your operations, but especially the ones that show your ‘point of difference’.
 Some general areas to investigate may include:

 - Stock control